 Visitation will be January 2nd – Thursday at Dougherty Funeral Home from 5 to 7pm.
 Funeral will be held at Glen Avon Presbyterian Church (2105 Woodland Avenue) on Friday, January 3rd with visitation at 10am and service at 11am.
 A Celebration of Life will be held at Ridgeview Country Club following the service with a luncheon, smiles and laughter as we all remember Joyce.
 Memorials are preferred and may be directed to Glen Avon Presbyterian Church.
 Arrangements by Dougherty Funeral Home, 600 E 2nd St. Duluth, MN, (218) 727-3555.

-To send flowers to Joyce Carolyn (Miller) Goldberg's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Joyce Carolyn (Miller) Goldberg, please visit our floral store.